sireenakoum/IOC-INVESTIGATION-TOOL/README.md

 | Tier 3 vendor hits | +0.5 each (cap +2) |
 | Behavioral tags (e.g. c2, botnet, phishing) | +1–4 each (cap +5) |
 | Scan recency when malicious (≤7 / ≤30 days) | +2 / +1 |

+Recency scoring only applies when there are active malicious detections **and** the detections clear a minimum threshold (`malicious ≥ 2`, or `tier1_hits ≥ 1`, or `tier2_hits ≥ 2`).
+Weak single-engine hits do not earn a recency bonus.

 Confidence is tier-aware: 2+ Tier-1 hits → high; 1 Tier-1 or 2+ Tier-2 hits → medium.